pyOpenSci/software-peer-review/partners/scientific-communities.md

 # pyOpenSci Peer Review Partnerships

-pyOpenSci collaborates several organizations that support the scientific community.
-Below is a discussion of some of our partners that have been involved in our peer review process
+pyOpenSci collaborates with organizations that support the scientific community.

 ## Software peer review support for scientific communities
 pyOpenSci is launching a prototype collaboration that supports an existing